tandasat/hvext/README.md

 1. Attach a debugger to Hyper-V on a target.
 See [Setting up KDNET over USB EEM for Bootloader and Hyper-V debugging](https://tandasat.github.io/blog/windows/2023/03/21/setting-up-kdnet-over-usb-eem-for-bootloader-and-hyper-v-debugging.html) for details.

-2. Let the target boot until the Windows logon screen.
-This extension does not function at the stage of the first few break-ins, since processors are not in VMX root operation yet.
+2. Let the target run if the debugger breaks-in at initial connection.
+This extension does not function at this stage since processors are not in VMX root operation yet.

 3. Break-in the target Hyper-V.